Freddie Mercury's house

 Garden Lodge currently belongs to Mercury's former girlfriend, Mary Austin.
 Although the couple stopped seeing each other romantically, they remained friends up until his death.

-The pair had such a close relationship that the Queen frontman left her the house in his will.
+The pair had such a close relationship that the Queen singer left the house to her in his will.

 Nowadays, the outside of the property is fitted with surveillance cameras.
 There are also warning signs that graffiti is a crime.